MakeSchool-Tutorials/Peeved-Penguins-SpriteBuilder-Swift/P5-Custom-Objects/content.md

 Let's start with the penguins.
-We want penguins and seals to each get their own .ccb files because they will be mapped to different Objective-C classes.
+We want penguins and seals to each get their own .ccb files because they will be mapped to different Swift classes.
 That will allow us to distinguish between them later on when we add the shooting mechanism to our game.

 Create a new interface file (Top bar: File\>New\>File) and make sure